Air source heat pumps

 There are three types of heat pumps on the market: air source heat pumps, ground source heat pumps and water source heat pumps.
 They work in different ways and are compatible with different types of heating systems.

-Air source heat pumps are fast becoming a popular choice for environmentally conscious homeowners.
+Air source heat pumps are fast becoming a popular choice for homeowners who want to decrease their carbon footprint.
 Air source heat pumps use the environment to generate 75% of the heating and hot water needed for your home, meaning that you do not need gas and the reliance on electricity is significantly less.
 Not only does this allow you to reduce your carbon footprint, but you can also decrease your heating bills.

 What is an air source heat pump?

-The heat pump uses electricity, so it is not free to use and it is not yet zero carbon.
+The heat pump uses electricity, so it is not free to use and it is not yet carbon neutral.
 If it runs efficiently, it can be cheap to use and will likely be a low carbon heating option in comparison to a gas boiler for your home.

 What are the benefits of an air source heat pump?